owengrimaldi/cse40842project2/README.md

 ```

 ## Setup
-Clone or download the repository and access it's root.
+Clone or download the repository and access its root.
 Run the following command:
 ```
   cargo build --release
 ```